 The key point, however, is that together they identified the business-need, not for a Personal Assistant (PA), but a much more involved, hands-on role.
 What they needed, they agreed, was an Executive Assistant (EA).

-In a refreshing line of honestly, Will readily admits that his aversion to formal business processes — note taking, prioritising and following up — is his weakness.
+In a refreshing line of honestly, he readily admits that his aversion to formal business processes — note taking, prioritising and following up — is his weakness.

 “It’s ironic, really”, he says…